 This setting is usually found in Advanced and LAN Setup.

 Turn off DHCP.

-We dont want the old router assigning IP addresses as the main router will do this.
-We simply want it to act as a access point.
+We don’t want the old router assigning IP addresses as the main router will do this.
+We simply want it to act as an access point.

-The first three subsets will remain the same only change the last subset to a high number.
+The first three subsets will remain the same and should match the main router, only change the last subset to a high number.

-Using a old router to extend your current WiFi network is not a difficult task.
+Using an old router to extend your current WiFi network is not a difficult task.

-If you have never setup a router before than simply buying a wireless range extender may be a better option.
+If you have never setup a router before buying a wireless range extender may be a better option.

 Wireless Range Extender on Amazon